MaxHastings/Celery/docs/User Documentation.md

 ### Get Last Processed Time

 Retrieves the last time the account has been processed for the specified wallet address.
-Depending on if your account is in staking mode or payout mode.
+Depending on if the account is in staking mode or payout mode.
 This is used interenally for both calculating how much interest has been earned and to calculate the number of tokens that are available to collect.

 ```
 Parameters: address (Address)